Estimates for the Weyl coefficient of a two-dimensional canonical system: Further discussion of the main theorem

 where $m_1^-$ denotes the generalised inverse of $m_1$; see \thref{Y109}.
 Note that $\ms m$ is well defined and satisfies the properties above by \thref{Y116}\,(i)--(iii).
 Further, this string does not depend on the off-diagonal entry $h_3$.

 The correspondence between strings and canonical systems is studied in detail in \cite{kaltenbaeck.winkler.woracek:bimmel}.
 In our present context, we need two additions, which are given in the following lemma, namely, that the definition of the string associated with $H$ as above does not depend on the parameterisation of $H$, and a characterisation when the string is regular.
-Recall from \thref{Y125} that an interval $(c,d)$ is $H$-indivisible of type $\frac\pi2$ if and only if $h_1(t)=0$ for a.e.\ $t\in(c,d)$.
+Recall from \thref{Y125} that an interval $(c,d)$ is $H$-indivisible of type $0$ (respectively type $\frac\pi2$) if and only if $h_2(t)=0$ (respectively $h_1(t)=0$) for a.e.\ $t\in(c,d)$.
+Further, set

+Then $H$ starts with an indivisible interval of type $0$ (respectively type $\frac\pi2$) at the left endpoint $a$ if and only if $\mr a_2>a$ (respectively $\mr a_1>a$).